AGyselman/FFVII-game-turn-by-turn/README.md

 If you **win** the fight the iconic **Final Fantasy music** will come in your ears :notes:.

+:speech_balloon: **Combat logs** are at your disposal to know how much damage your attacks do, how much damage **Barret** puts on us, and the amount of health points recovered when we heal ourselves.

 Have fun :smile:.

 The design of this page is realized with: